lizwxy0501/Blog-Application/README.md

 **React, Node.js, MySQL**

-A feature-rich React blog application utilizing functional **React **components and React Router Dom.
+A feature-rich React blog application utilizing functional **React components and React Router Dom**.

 The application includes essential features like user authentication, allowing users to securely **_login/logout_** and perform actions such as _**writing, editing, and deleting(CRUD)**_ blogs with images.